2 hours? 4 hours? 8 hours? 12 hours?

 After all, who wants to spend all day in the practice room?
 Get in, get stuff done, and get out!

 UPDATE: Think all of this only relates to classical music?
 Jazz aficionados, check out this post on practicing effectively written by acclaimed jazz violinist Christian Howes for a helpful perspective and tips on practicing in jazz.
-Funnily enough, we were in Suzuki together back in Columbus, OH as kids.
+Funnily enough, we were in Suzuki together back in Columbus, OH as kids, and both studied with the late British violinist, Michael Davis.